Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 Throughout all these experiments, we see that the design choice with the HNSW index leads to the best performance.
 On the \realBench benchmark in Figure \ref{fig:scal}(a), the k-scalability experiment shows that Pruning is 2X faster than Linear, while LSH index is 20X faster than Linear.
 Meanwhile, HNSW index, which leads to an average query time of around 300 ms, is 220X faster than Linear and 11X faster than the popular LSH index.
 As the data lake grows to its full size, there is a steady increase in query time of Linear and Pruning; while that of LSH index and HNSW index remain stable, with the query time of HNSW index remaining around 400 ms. On the WDC benchmark in Figure \ref{fig:scal}(b), there is a similar trend as the data lake grows to 1M tables.
-Here, the query time of HNSW index remains around 270 ms as the data lake grows, even as the other methods have a steady or slight increase in query time.
-At the data lake size of 1M tables, Pruning is 2.5X faster than Linear while LSH index is 8X faster than Linear.
-Notably, HNSW index is 3000X faster than Linear, and 400X faster than the widely-used LSH index.
 On the full WDC benchmark in Figure \ref{fig:scal}(c), Linear and Pruning time out after 1M tables, while LSH index times out after having an average query time of 2,520 sec on 10M tables.
-Meanwhile, HNSW index stays consistent throughout the experiment, with the query time staying around 60 ms even as the data lake grows to its full size of 50M tables / 250M columns.
+Meanwhile, the query time for HNSW index stays consistent at around 60 ms as the data lake grows to its full size of 50M tables / 250M columns.
 The reason is that the hierarchical graph-based structure of HNSW allows it to locate to the nearest neighbors much faster than hash-based indexes~\cite{DBLP:journals/pami/MalkovY20}.
 Overall, the design choices explored in this paper, especially HNSW index, show a great improvement in the average query time, even when the data lake grows to an immense size of 50M tables.
 Meanwhile, to the best of our knowledge, the largest dataset that are evaluated by existing solutions of table union search is with only 5,000 tables / 1M columns~\cite{DBLP:journals/pvldb/NargesianZPM18}, which has 250 times smaller number of columns.